 Round 5 of the NRAS call for applications is now closed.

-Applications will be assessed by representatives of the Australian Government and, where relevant, the State or Territory government where the proposed dwellings will be located.
-External consultants with technical expertise may also be asked to provide reports that will be considered in the assessment process.
+Applications are assessed by representatives of the Australian Government and, where relevant, the state or territory government where the proposed dwellings will be located.
+External consultants with technical expertise may also be asked to provide reports for consideration in the assessment process.

-Applications will be assessed against the criteria set out in Set 6, Schedule 1 to the National Rental Affordability Scheme Regulations 2008.
+Applications are assessed against the criteria set out in Set 6, Schedule 1 of the National Rental Affordability Scheme Regulations 2008.

-The Australian Government will use an Assessment Tool to assess applications.
+The Australian Government uses an Assessment Tool to assess applications.